rahulismyname/PuthenveettilHaridas_Rahul_WerkStudent_Python/README.md

 ## Features

 1. **Data Extraction**:
    - Extracts values like "Gross Amount incl.
-VAT" or "Total" from invoice PDFs.
+VAT" or "Total" from invoice PDFs without considering the currency.
+(Since conversion of currency requires API)
    - Automatically detects and extracts dates from the invoices.

 2. **Excel File Creation**: